 According to the ADAA (Anxiety and Depression Association of America), nearly twenty percent of Americans suffering from anxiety or mood disorders also suffer from alcoholism or drug abuse.
 Turning to alcohol, drugs, or other substances might be a beacon when individuals are experiencing stress or other forms of pain.
 Turning to these substances causes long-term issues in addition to the reason for self-medicating.
 These issues could include health problems, the loss of relationships, and experiencing poor coping skills.
 That’s where self-medication and addiction might present itself.

 While not all forms of self-medication are dangerous, there are some precautions you must take.
 For example, if you’re treating a serious ailment or injury, you run the risk of self-medication and addiction if you misuse a substance or use it for too long.
-If you or someone you know is self-medicating and you have concerns, contact Renaissance Recovery by calling 866.330.9449 for help.
+Renaissance Recovery provides addiction and mental health treatment to stop self-medication problems.